MicrosoftDocs/memdocs/memdocs/intune/protect/epm-support-approved.md

   - The prompt lets the user enter a business reason for the elevation.
 This reason becomes part of the elevation request, which also contains the user's name, device, and file name.
   - When the user sends the request, it goes to the Intune admin center where an Intune admin with permissions to manage these requests decides to approve or deny it.

-  The following image displays an example of the file elevation prompt that users experience:
+  The following image shows an example of the file elevation prompt that users experience:

   :::image type="content" source="./media/epm-support-approved/user-prompt.png" alt-text="Screen capture that displays an example of the user elevation request prompt." lightbox="./media/epm-support-approved/user-prompt.png":::